 Cavanaugh came onto the field with intensity as it drove down the field on its first offensive possession.
 The Chaos scored on the fourth play from scrimmage, out and get that first win, especially since we were ranked No. 1 in preseason."
 The highly-talented Chaos defense dominated the Finest offense throughout the night, recording its second shutout in as many games this season.
-Farley was held to only 80 yards of total offense for the game, as constant pressure from the defensive line kept Farley's 155 yards and two touchdowns and running for another 35 yarcs.
+Farley was held to only 80 yards of total offense for the game, as constant pressure from the defensive line kept Farley's 155 yards and two touchdowns and running for another 35 yards.
 Despite her contribution to the total yards the Chaos gained, she still credited the defense for the win.
-"Ve always try to shout and scream to motivate our defense and intimidate the other team," Ruffer said.
+"We always try to shout and scream to motivate our defense and intimidate the other team, Ruffer said.
 "We want the defense to know how important they are."
-Although Farley's defense did give up 190 yards on the night, it managed to keep Cavanaugh out of the end zone for the rest of the irst half.
-Unfortunately for Farley, the second half was almost a mirror image of the first, with Cavanaugh scoring on its first possession again.
-Men's Golf Balderston triumphs at John Dallio Invite By ERIC RETTER Sports Writer Tommy Balderston is ready to reclaim his spot in the Irish lineup.

-Balderston, who had been struggling in recent weeks,

-en route to a 14-0 shutout of Farley.
+MEN'S GOLF Balderston triumphs at John Dallio Invite By ERIC RETTER Sports Writer Tommy Balderston is ready to reclaim his spot in the Irish line- Balderston, who had been struggling in recent weeks, page 24 en route to a 14-0 shutout of Farley.